Canon 1D Mark II vs 5D Mark III

 Feature comparison: Canon 1D Mark II vs 5D Mark III

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D Mark II and the 5D Mark III are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5D Mark III has a higher magnification than the one of the 1D Mark II (0.71x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II and Canon 5D Mark III along with similar information for a selection of comparators.

 Connectivity comparison: Canon 1D Mark II vs 5D Mark III